Rebuilding Brokenness by Learning from Nehemiah

 Nehemiah isn’t even in Jerusalem as the story unravels.
 He is a long way away from Jerusalem.
 He was a slave for a foreign king in Persia in 444 BC.

 He is a man of prayer who prays fervently and continually.
-That’s something I want to improve on, how about you?
+That’s something I want to improve on.

-He’s not a spiritual leader or prophet although I would have thought he was just because he is the main character of this book.
-His fasting and praying triggers change the way prayer is intended.
+He’s not a spiritual leader or prophet, although I would have thought he was just because he is the main character of this book.
+His fasting and praying trigger a change in the way prayer is intended.

 Here are some important things you can learn from Nehemiah: